github/docs/contributing/search.md

 ---

-## How it works
+## Production deploys

-The search data is synced automatically using a [GitHub Actions workflow](.github/workflows/sync-algolia-search-indices.yml) that is triggered by pushes to the `main` branch.
+A [GitHub Actions workflow](.github/workflows/sync-algolia-search-indices.yml) triggered by pushes to the `main` branch syncs the search data to Algolia.
 This process generates structured data for all pages on the site, compares that data to what's currently on Algolia, then adds, updates, or removes indices based on the diff of the local and remote data, being careful not to create duplicate records and avoiding any unnecessary (and costly) indexing operations.

 The Actions workflow progress can be viewed (by GitHub employees) in the [Actions tab](https://github.com/github/docs/actions?query=workflow%3AAlgolia) of the repo.

+Because the workflow runs after a branch is merged to `main`, there is a slight delay for search data updates to appear on the site.

 ## Manual sync from a checkout